qperfect-io/qleo/docs/manual/noise.rst

 This function adds the noise channel specified by `kraus` to every instance of the gate `g` in the circuit `circuit`.
 The optional parameter `before` determines whether to add the noise before or after the operation, and `parallel` determines whether to add the noise in parallel after/before a block of transversal gates.

-Here's the same noisy GHZ circuit, using :meth:`~mimiqcircuits.Circuit.add_noise`:
+Here's the same noisy GHZ circuit, using :meth:`~qleo.Circuit.add_noise`:

 .. doctest:: python
     >>> from qleo import *